fastai/course-v3/docs/gpu_tutorial.md

 ---
 ## What is a GPU?

 GPUs are specialized hardware originally created to render games in high frame rates.
-Graphics texturing and shading require highly parallel matrix and vector operations.
+Graphics texturing and shading require a lot of matrix and vector operations executed in parallel and those chips have been created to take the heat off the CPU while doing that.

 ## Why a GPU?